numpy/numpy/doc/source/docs/howto_build_docs.rst

    make latex
    make -C build/latex all-pdf

-You will need to have Latex installed for this.
+You will need to have Latex installed for this, inclusive of support for Greek letters.
+For example, on Ubuntu xenial ``texlive-lang-greek`` and ``cm-super`` are needed.
+Also ``latexmk`` is needed on non-Windows systems.

 Instead of the above, you can also do::